 I recently realized that we’ve touched on all these individual aspects as they relate to Professional Services Automation (PSA) software, but never really pulled it all together into a single place.
-The group of applications most commonly known as Professional Services Automation is sometimes known by several other names, some formal and some informal: Project Portfolio Management (PPM) for Professional Services, Services Resource Planning (SRP), and Professional Service Automation (without the “s”), project management systems for services firms, professional services management systems, or services management software.
+The group of applications most commonly known as Professional Services Automation is sometimes known by several other names, some formal and some informal: Project Portfolio Management for Professional Services (PPM for PS), Services Resource Planning (SRP), Professional Service Automation (without the “s”), project-based Enterprise Resource Planning (ERP), project service automation, project management systems for services firms, professional services management systems, or services management software.
 Whatever name you wish to use, Professional Services Automation software is the core operational system used by professional services firms to deliver projects and manage resources.
 PSA solutions typically sit between an organization’s Customer Relationship Management (CRM) system and its Enterprise Resource Planning (ERP) or financial accounting system.

 In order to get a clear understanding of what PSA software is and how a professional services management application might help a services firm, people often need to dig through a ton of marketing hype, vendor claims, or perspective-free raw data.
 So, I thought I’d take an opportunity to answer a few of these questions here in plain English, talk about some best practices when adopting a PSA tool, and give you some pointers to some resources you can look at if you’d like to learn more:

 - WHO is a PSA tool meant to help?

 - WHAT is PSA software in the first place?

 - WHEN should you implement a PSA solution?